cwpearson/hugo-cwpearson/content/post/20210103-photoprism/index.md

 [PhotoPrism](https://photoprism.app/) is a server-based application for browsing, organizing, and sharing your photo collection.
 Here, I describe how I set it up on a Google Compute Engine virtual machine using docker-compose, an nginx https proxy, and LetsEncrypt.

-*I know just enough about networking to be dangerous and next to nothing about HTTPS.
-This setup worked for me and I believe it to be reasonably secure, but I make not guarantees.*
+*Disclaimer: I know next to nothing about securing applications exposed to the internet.
+Use at your own risk.*

 In this entire post, I assume your domain will be `photoprism.example.com`.
 You'll need to change all instances of that throughout.